 Acupuncture Conditions Treated

-Many people respond very quickly to Acupuncture, and find relief in just a few sessions, while others require a longer series of treatment.
+While many people respond very quickly to Acupuncture in just a few sessions, others with chronic health challenges may require a longer series of treatment (i.e. several cycles of treatment once a week for several months).
 Overall balance is typically maintained in seasonal or monthly treatments.

-Most pain conditions respond best when treatments are given two times per week over a course of a month.
+Most pain conditions respond best when treatments are given 1-2 times per week over a course of a month.

 Conditions treated by acupuncture may include the following: